Thermal Imaging Cameras

 How It Works

-The lens focuses this infrared energy onto a Focal Plane Array (FPA) of detector elements.
-These elements heat up proportionally to the incoming energy, changing their electrical resistance.
-A readout circuit measures this change and converts it into a digital signal.
+The lens funnels that infrared energy onto a Focal Plane Array (FPA) of detectors.
+Those elements warm up based on the energy hitting them, altering their electrical resistance.
+A readout circuit measures the shift and turns it into a digital signal.

 Real-World Applications